DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/import/import-ubuntu.md

+---
+MTPE: ModetaNiu
+DATE: 2024-07-12
+---

 # Import a Virtual Machine with Ubuntu from an External Platform

 This page provides a detailed introduction on how to import virtual machines from the external platform VMware into the virtual machines of DCE 5.0 through the command line.

 !!! info

     The external virtual platform in this document is VMware vSphere Client, abbreviated as vSphere.
     Technically, it relies on kubevirt cdi for implementation.
 Before proceeding, the virtual machine imported on vSphere needs to be shut down.
     Take a virtual machine of the Ubuntu operating system as an example.

 ## Fetch Basic Information of vSphere Virtual Machine

-1. vSphere URL: Fetch information on the URL of the target platform
+- vSphere URL: Fetch information on the URL of the target platform

-2. vSphere SSL Certificate Thumbprint: Need to be fetched using openssl
+- vSphere SSL Certificate Thumbprint: Need to be fetched using openssl

     ```sh
     openssl s_client -connect 10.64.56.11:443 </dev/null | openssl x509 -in /dev/stdin -fingerprint -sha1 -noout